rticulus/dmac-studios/README.md

 #### 1. Strategy

+##### Project Goals:
 The aim of this project is to grow awareness and community support, hence keeping the UX simple and user-friendly and providing relevant information on how people can get involved.

-##### Project Goals:

 ##### Customer Goals:

+As a User:

+- I want to know when the next 8 week workshop starts for Kizomba
+- Do I need to be a member to get discounts
+- I want to see exactly where the workshops happen and how to get there
+- Can I pay in advance for 1, 3 or 6months
+- I want to know how many classes you have per week
+- I want know if there is anyone I know that goes to your workshops

 #### 2. Scope

-- A 4-page layout for easy navigation
+- A 4 application layout for easy navigation: Home, Booking, Shop and Newsletter
 - Simple, clean layout for easy readability
 - Quickly defines the content, focus on options available and point of contact.